s2t2/lambda-ds-3-1/ONBOARDING.md

 ### Version Control Utility

-Finally, we need a version control utility to manage different versions of our Python scripts, and interface with GitHub, where we can share our code and collaborate with others.
+Finally, we need a version control utility to manage different versions of our software files, and interface with GitHub, where we can share our code and collaborate with others.

 Unless you already have one, please take a moment to [create a GitHub account](https://github.com/) and consider optionally signing up for the [GitHub Student Developer Pack](https://education.github.com/pack), which provides some free resources.
 You are encouraged to also optionally [generate SSH keys and associate them with your GitHub account](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), which will allow you to connect to GitHub over the SSH protocol so you don't have to repeatedly type your username and/or password like you would with the HTTPS protocol.